umassd-dataviz/CIS470-Activity-6-CICD-AWS/README.md

 Check the video below to see how you can make the access key and secret key.
 Also, follow the video steps to add the keys to your GitHub repository secret keys.

 https://github.com/umassd-dataviz/CIS470-Activity-8/assets/119906645/8ca7d3a7-d2e6-4764-b124-2b2c1eb7a775

 #### Deliverables of the Assignment:

-Running lambda function in AWS Lambda
+Running lambda function in AWS Lambda: Include the link to the running lambda function.

 <i> In the next Activity, we will use this lambda function to add test, and run it. </i>